wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/transaction.md

    });
 ```

-In case of a success, we are issuing a new asset in the quantity of 1,000,000, and your balance will show 10,000.00 Best Token.
+In case of a success, we are issuing a new asset in the quantity of 1,000,000, and the user balance will show 10,000.00 Best Token.

 ## Transfer Transaction (type 4)